-Coupons allow you to offer a discount for online purchases made by those people who have a code prior to the online purchase.
+Coupons Codes allow you to offer a discount for online purchases made by those people who have a code prior to the online purchase.
 You can have coupon codes that are based on a percentage, or dollar amount, discount.

-For example, if you have a ticket that is regular $100 but want to offer a coupon code of TEACHER which gives $50 off, but only one a purchase of one ticket you can use TEACHER:$50/max=$50.
+For example, if you have a ticket that is regularly $100 and want to offer a coupon code of TEACHER which gives $50 off, but only on a purchase of one ticket, you can use TEACHER:$50/max=$50.
 If two tickets are purchased at the same time and the TEACHER coupon code is used, a maximum of $50 will be discounted.
 This means the final cost of the purchase would be ($50 x 2) - $50 = $50.

-(Note: this applies per-item per-transaction, if someone runs two separate transactions they would get the discount each time, or if you have two items with the same coupon code it would apply individually to each one)
+Coupons are applied per-item per-transaction.
+If someone runs two separate transactions they would get the discount each time; or, if you have two items with the same coupon code it would apply individually to each one.

-Multiple coupons can be set for a given item although bidders can only apply one coupon to a given item per purchase (i.e.: they can't stack them) but the coupon applies to the full quantity they have bought.
-So in this case applying STAFF to a purchase of 4 tickets would give 50% off the total price.
+- Multiple coupons can be set for a given item although bidders can only apply one coupon to a given item per purchase (i.e.: they can't stack them) but the coupon applies to the full quantity they have bought.
+In this case, applying STAFF to a purchase of 4 tickets would give 50% off the total price.

-A total maximum $ value for a discount can be set by adding /max=$N to the end of the coupon code.
-This applies the same to coupons that are % based or $ based.
-For example, to give $50 off a ticket to a maximum of $100 per transaction:
+- A total maximum dollar value for a discount can be set by adding /max=$N to the end of the coupon code.
+This applies the same to coupons that are percent based or dollar based.
+For example, to give $50 off on tickets up to a maximum of $100 per transaction.

-Open the Tickets page on the website itself (not the dashboard) and hover over the ticket purchase element then click on Settings in the top right corner.
+Open the Tickets page on the website itself (not the dashboard), hover over the ticket purchase element, then click on Settings in the top right corner.